-- 66 People over 55 are encashing funds now - Clients are very much spit 50/50 in terms of delaying and others wanting to capitalise on market instability - Good contact with clients throughout last year provided reassurance, and proactive investment planning is resulting in client confidence now markets are recovering and investment values and markets increasing.
-Therefore, clients want to do business with me. - Broadly though, our clients have been reassured and have taken appropriate guidance & advice depending on their situations & objectives many of them have been here before! - 66 Because of the success of our portfolios we have seen more new clients referred to us by existing.
+Good contact with clients throughout last year provided reassurance, and proactive investment planning is resulting in client confidence now markets are recovering and investment values and markets increasing.
+Therefore, clients want to do business with me.
+Broadly though, our clients have been reassured and have taken appropriate guidance & advice depending on their situations & objectives - many of them have been here before!
+Because of the success of our portfolios we have seen more new clients referred to us by existing.

-66 Lots more business to come when lockdown ends 66 When the pandemic struck and lockdowns started, certain self-employed and clients in the badly affected sectors took stock and waited to see what the effects on their business would be, but now all are back making investments and trying to catch up on the last year.
-66 People are delighted to be able to communicate with their advisor.
+- Contract Contract - When the pandemic struck and lockdowns started, certain self-employed and clients in the badly affected sectors took stock and waited to see what the effects on their business would be, but now all are back making investments and trying to catch up on the last year. - 66 People are delighted to be able to communicate with their advisor.
 Many businesses have been unable to operate anywhere near efficiently.
-While clients' priorities changed with the pandemic, life being more important than money, they are reassured how well they have done.
-66 I would say at present we are really busy with pension planning but the urgency to use ISA allowances is not a busy as usual, seems a reluctance to utilise their cash in the current environment, happy to wait and see.
-66 Actively contacting clients to reassure and maintain strong relationships 66 As ever, there isn't one clear trend but we have never been busier!
-66 Business is taking longer to get over the line as clients are more cautious and need more reassurance, however, demand is now creeping back to pre-Covid levels.
-66 Varies between clients seeking initial reassurance but then hesitant to proceed to invest due to the market conditions, despite lengthy conversations/planning etc. 66 Our existing clients have seemingly been touched little by the Covid-19 pandemic other than physical inconveniences, but we have noticed recently an upturn in the number of new enquiries although given the small numbers we deal with this could be purely by chance.
-66 Some clients have performed really well and others have not.
-It is a K economy We have seen no change despite the pandemic 66 I think people are at home and focusing on their finances
+While clients' priorities changed with the pandemic, life being more important than money, they are reassured how well they have done. - I would say at present we are really busy with pension planning but the urgency to use ISA allowances is not a busy as usual, seems a reluctance to utilise their cash in the current environment, happy to wait and see. - 66 Actively contacting clients to reassure and maintain strong relationships - 66 As ever, there isn't one clear trend but we have never been busier! - 66 Business is taking longer to get over the line as clients are more cautious and need more reassurance, however, demand is now creeping back to pre-Covid levels. - Varies between clients seeking initial reassurance but then hesitant to proceed to invest due to the market conditions, despite lengthy conversations/planning etc. - 66 Our existing clients have seemingly been touched little by the Covid-19 pandemic other than physical inconveniences, but we have noticed recently an upturn in the number of new enquiries although given the small numbers we deal with this could be purely by chance. - 66 Some clients have performed really well and others have not.
+It is a K economy - 66 We have seen no change despite the pandemic - I think people are at home and focusing on their finances

 - Generally not worrying too much as they know it is a long term plan but some are naturally slightly worried due to uncertainty.
-The biggest impact is really in relation to building new relationships due to lockdown as people prefer face to face meetings. - We are too busy with incessant enquiries and can hardly cope. - Demand was subdued from my clients in the early stages of the pandemic, existing clients were however very engaged.
+The biggest impact is really in relation to building new relationships due to lockdown as people prefer face to face meetings. - We are too busy with incessant enquiries and can hardly cope. - G Demand was subdued from my clients in the early stages of the pandemic, existing clients were however very engaged.